At least

 treatment plan.

-Anti-fungal medications may be used
+medications may be used to manage vaginal

-are available is the form of cream, tablets, and
+form of cream, tablets, and pessaries.
+Single dose oral

-pessaries.
-Single dose oral tablets are also available.
+tablets are also available.
+However, yeast infection

-However, yeast infection medications and OTCs
+medications and OTCs

 may have side effects, most common of which are